 Behavioral Correction

 There are many available boot camps in Michigan for troubled teens.
 Sometimes known as "jail boot camps," these camps can be extremely rigorous and should only be used for severe behavioral correction issues.
-Midcourse Correction, also known as Covenant Hills Camp, provides military-style behavioral correction at its camp in Otisville.
-This camp focuses on many outdoor activities and is designed to give kids a "wake-up call" regarding their own life choices.
-The boot camp is very short--only 46 hours--but is designed to have a serious impact.
+For teens who need a milder form of intervention, there are camps that focus on outdoor activities and are designed to give kids a "wake-up call" regarding their own life choices.
+This type of boot camp is very short -- only 46 hours -- but is designed to have a serious impact.

-Self-described as an adventure boot camp, the camp at Highfields, based in Onandaga, provides behavioral correction through a goal-oriented approach and several activities.
-Boot campers here explore archery, fishing and crafts, with an emphasis on relationship building and responsibility.
+Adventure boot camps provide behavioral correction through a goal-oriented approach and several activities.
+Boot campers here various sports -- such as archery and fishing -- and crafts, with an emphasis on relationship building and responsibility.
 This is a viable option for kids who need to focus their energy and build self-discipline and strong relationships.

 Fitness